 Undergraduate students in the College of Education may be placed on academic probation for the following:

-- overall GPA is below 2.600 after the completion of at least two semesters of coursework
+- overall GPA is below 2.600 after the completion of at least two terms of course work

-- term GPA is below 2.000, regardless of overall GPA or number of semesters completed
+- term GPA is below 2.000, regardless of overall GPA or number of terms completed

 College Academic Alert (CAA)

 Students admitted to the College of Education are expected to meet college academic standards and maintain good academic standing.
 Academic performance is monitored carefully by the Teacher Education Academic Review Committee, and students either not maintaining steady progress or not demonstrating adequate achievement are barred from future registration by a College Academic Alert (CAA) registration hold.